rachelproject/eos-justice/README.md

 use the .img file in imageUSB to create 4 more master USBs use imageUSB and the copy devices to make more USBs

+## Making Imaging USB v2
+bootable clonezilla USB
+add 1tb hdd as /home/partimag
+local device image to 1TB hdd
+boot again and mount 1tb hdd as /home/partimag now the option will show to create recovery disk create recovery disk as iso on same 1tb hdd make sure to enter option ask_user and reformat disk size based on target disk proportionally iso will be on 1tb hdd burn that iso using rufus to a 256gb usb stick boot selection (iso); partition scheme MBR; Target system BIOS of UEFI; use DD to copy make more copies with the disk imagers take completed devices with disk imagers back to windows machine and make leftover partition exFAT and named storage put configuration USB files on that partition

 ## DirHTML Listings
 I am using Arclab Dir2HTML